 Generally, people do not pride themselves on having a colorful criminal history, but a record of wrongdoing can be difficult to hide.
 Whether the charges were major or minor, whether they resulted in a conviction or a dismissal, none of that matters to most potential employers, landlords, or creditors.
 Simply the existence of a criminal record is enough to make it much harder for that person to find a job, rent an apartment, or get a loan.
 It is possible, however, to legally conceal a charge.
 Known as “expungement,” this civil proceeding concerning criminal matters essentially erases an arrest or conviction from someone’s record.
 Kentucky law not only allows the charge to be hidden, it also stipulates that the person does not have to reveal the charge on an application.
 For example, if a job application asks “Have you ever been convicted of a crime?” a person who was granted an expungement can legitimately answer “No.”

-Whether you have been arrested or convicted, if you have a criminal record, come to the Kentucky criminal defense attorneys at Church, Langdon, Lopp, Banet Law to discuss your options.
+Whether you have been arrested or convicted, if you have a criminal record, contact a Louisville criminal defense attorney at Church, Langdon, Lopp, Banet Law to discuss your options.
 We understand what you’re going through, and we have helped hundreds of people who have been where you are now.
 Based in New Albany, Indiana, we represent clients throughout Kentuckiana.
 We have the necessary knowledge to determine your eligibility, the experience to thoroughly review your situation, and the skill to guide you through the process.
 We are committed to assisting those people who have paid their debt to society and whose criminal past is unfairly holding them back from achieving a better future.
 Talk to us and find out how we can help you.
 Call 812-725-8224 or fill out our online form

 Finding examples of famous expungement cases is a bit like finding gold at the end of a rainbow, since the point of expungement is to delete a criminal case’s history and make it seem as though it never existed.
 A person whose record is expunged can, for most purposes, treat the arrest or conviction as if it never occurred.
 However, not all charges can be expunged.
 Sex offenses, federal and out-of-state charges, offenses committed against a child, and serious felonies are not eligible for expungement.
 Neither are charges for which the offender is still on probation, or those who are facing pending legal proceedings.